top of page

 Connection

 Social connection is another critical health benefit of fun.
-Whether it’s a game night, a shared hobby, or just goofing around with friends, social activities create bonds that protect against loneliness and isolation—two significant risk factors for chronic illness.
+Whether it’s a game night, a walk in the rain, or just goofing around with friends, social activities create bonds that protect against loneliness and isolation—two significant risk factors for chronic illness.
 Meaningful interactions can even increase life expectancy.

 Move that body and have fun